 Citi AAdvantage Executive World Elite Mastercard – Earn 10,000 elite-qualifying miles after spending $40,000 per calendar year.

 AAdvantage Aviator Silver Mastercard – Earn 5,000 EQMs after spending $20,000 per calendar year.
 Earn another 5,000 EQMs after spending an additional $20,000.

 AAdvantage Aviator Business Mastercard – Earn $3,000 Elite Qualifying Dollars after spending $25,000 in a calendar year.

 JetBlue Plus Card – Earn JetBlue Mosaic status after spending $50,000 in a calendar year.

 Changing or canceling your travel plans doesn’t have to be expensive or a hassle.
-Book with the right airline, using the right credit card and you won’t have pay out of pocket when you need to change your plans.
+Book with the right airline, use the right credit card, and you won’t have to pay a change or cancellation fee when you need to change your plans.
 And if those options aren’t available to you?
 It never hurts to call the airline and ask for a fee waiver anyway.
 The worst they can do is say no.